Saturday, 28 March 2015

 It's funny how moods are not always directly related to events.
 I feel great.

-Sunday 8 March 2015
+Sunday, 8 March 2015

 I get the dress code wrong!

 I went to a fundraiser for Luwero - a race night - last night.
-James was away for a bothy weekend at Kinlochleven but David promised to accompany me, because I wouldn't know anyone who was going except a few pupils and the head teacher.
+James was away for a bothy weekend at Kinlochleven but Davie promised to accompany me, because I wouldn't know anyone who was going except a few pupils and the head teacher.
 The event was organised by the pupils' parents and attended by lots if their friends, but of course I wanted to go along to support it.
-I got all ready in my grey sparkly dress only to find David playing with the kittens with a mutinous look on his face.
+I got all ready in my grey sparkly dress only to find Davie playing with the kittens with a mutinous look on his face.
 He had changed his mind.
 I was horrified and pleaded with him to come - to no avail.
 So I had to go alone.
 The first thing that I noticed when I arrived was that nobody else was wearing a short sparkly dress.
 The dress code was decidedly casual, most of the ladies were wearing black trousers or even jeans.
 I proceeded into the hall all on my own with a sinking feeling.

 From then on however things looked up.
 The head teacher and his wife and daughter were really lovely and I sat at their table, they all made me feel very welcome.
 And I was chatting with the pupils and even made myself useful by popping out to buy more cider for the bar when it ran out.
 I bet on all the races and our table sponsored a horse for the last race although we didn't win.
 It was a good evening and no one mentioned the sparkly dress!

-Friday 6 March 2015
+Friday, 6 March 2015

 More bits of me drop off